MicrosoftDocs/msteams-docs/msteams-platform/toolkit/provision.md

 #### What it is

-This action renders Teams app manifest template with environment variables, and compress the manifest file with two icons into a zip file.
+This action renders Teams app manifest template with environment variables and compresses the manifest file with two icons into a zip file.

 #### What resource it operates